orx/orx/README.md

 All the 11 basic and advanced official tutorials are shipped with the dev packages, including precompiled release binaries.

 Some tools (precompiled binaries only) are also shipped with the dev packages:

-  . orxCrypt  : command line tool to encrypt/decrypt/merge multiple config files . orxFontGen: command line tool (based on FreeType2) to generate custom bitmap fonts (.tga texture & .ini config file) from TrueType fonts
+- orxCrypt  : command line tool to encrypt/decrypt/merge multiple config files
+- orxFontGen: command line tool (based on FreeType2) to generate custom bitmap fonts (.tga texture & .ini config file) from TrueType fonts

 Packages
 --------

-You can download all the packages from sourceforge (http://orx.sf.net) or bitbucket (https://bitbucket.orx/orx/orx).
+You can download all the packages from [sourceforge](http://orx.sf.net) or [bitbucket](https://bitbucket.orx/orx/orx).
 Here is a list with a small description for each package.

 - orx-doc-1.5.zip: orx's API doxygen documentation

-- orx-src-1.5.zip: orx's source code including build projects for . codelite (Windows and Linux, all versions, Mac OS X, non-static versions) . codeblocks (Windows and Linux, all versions, Mac OS X, non-static versions) .
-GNU makefiles (Windows and Linux, all versions, Mac OS X, non-static versions) . vs2008 & vs2010 (Windows Visual Studio, all versions) . xcode (3.2+, for MacOS X, non-static versions; 4.2 for iOS, static embedded versions) . ndk build files for Android (static embedded versions)
+- orx-src-1.5.zip: orx's source code including build projects for
+    - codelite (Windows and Linux, all versions, Mac OS X, non-static versions)
+    - codeblocks (Windows and Linux, all versions, Mac OS X, non-static versions)
+    - GNU makefiles (Windows and Linux, all versions, Mac OS X, non-static versions)
+    - vs2008 & vs2010 (Windows Visual Studio, all versions)
+    - xcode (3.2+, for MacOS X, non-static versions; 4.2 for iOS, static embedded versions)
+    - ndk build files for Android (static embedded versions)
 NB: You'll need orx-extern-1.5.zip (orx plugins' external dependencies) if you intend to compile orx yourself.
 - orx-extern-1.5.zip: orx's external dependencies.
-You will only *NEED* these if you use orx-src-1.5.zip and you plan on compiling orx yourself.
+You will *only NEED* these if you use orx-src-1.5.zip and you plan on compiling orx yourself.
 They are not needed otherwise.
   The external libraries are usually modified versions of the original ones.
-VERY IMPORTANT: If you want to compile orx yourself, you'll need these versions and not the official ones.
+  __VERY IMPORTANT__: If you want to compile orx yourself, you'll need these versions and not the official ones.
 - orx-dev-linux32-1.5.tar.bz2      : dynamic embedded binaries for Linux (x86), release/profile/debug + tutorials + tools.
 - orx-dev-linux64-1.5.tar.bz2      : dynamic embedded binaries for Linux (x86-64), release/profile/debug + tutorials + tools.
 - orx-dev-mac-1.5.zip              : dynamic embedded binaries for MacOS X (x86/x86-64), release/profile/debug + tutorials + tools.
 - orx-dev-mingw-1.5.zip            : dynamic embedded binaries for Windows (mingw), release/profile/debug + tutorials + tools.
 - orx-dev-vs2008-1.5.zip           : dynamic embedded binaries for Windows (Visual Studio 2008), release/profile/debug + tutorials + tools.
 - orx-dev-vs2010-1.5.zip           : dynamic embedded binaries for Windows (Visual Studio 2010), release/profile/debug + tutorials + tools.
 - orx-full-ios-1.5.zip             : static embedded binaries for iOS, release/profile/debug, simulator/device + doc + source + XCode project file.
 - orx-full-android-1.5.zip         : static embedded binaries for Android, release/profile/debug + doc + source + NDK files.
 - orx-tutorial-linux32-1.5.tar.bz2 : tutorials for Linux (x86)
 - orx-tutorial-linux64-1.5.tar.bz2 : tutorials for Linux (x86-64)
 - orx-tutorial-mac-1.5.zip         : tutorials for MacOS X (x86/x86-64)